 What’s the Difference Between Memorial Day and Veterans Day?

-Both holidays are meant to honor the brave men and women who have served our country, with one major difference.
+Both holidays are meant to honor the brave men and women who have served our country, with one important difference.

 It may not be easy for most people to admit, but certain national holidays often get a little muddled in their minds—namely, Memorial Day and Veterans Day.
 Clearly, the U.S. Department of Veterans Affairs has seen and/or been asked about the confusion enough times that it has gone ahead and dedicated some space on its website to explaining the difference between these two similarly themed, but very different, holidays.

 Memorial Day and Veterans Day are held approximately six months apart: Veterans Day is celebrated every November 11, while Memorial Day takes place on the last Monday of May as part of a three-day weekend that’s typically packed with parades and plenty of retail sales promotions.
-In 2024, that will be Monday, May 27, 2024.
+In 2025, it will be observed on Monday, May 26.
 You probably realize both holidays are intended to acknowledge the contributions of those brave individuals who have served in the United States military, but you may not recall the important distinction between the two.
-So what’s the difference?
+To understand that difference, we break it down a bit more below.

 Who Does Veterans Day Honor?